Amazon FBA rejects Inventory without Warning

 There seems to be no method or algorithm regarding this new development in Amazon FBA, and it has FBA sellers both confused and frustrated.
 Acceptance of which ASINs by the warehouses is still unknown.

-If you’re an FBA seller and this issue hits your seller account, you’ll see this message when you try to process your shipment as usual:
+If you’re an FBA seller and this issue hits your Amazon Seller Account, you’ll see this message when you try to process your shipment as usual:

 You are already at the maximum inventory allowed for this product, due to capacity or other restrictions.
 This product must be removed from this shipment.

 The reasoning from Amazon is understandable.
 They want to keep products moving in and out of FBA warehouses, rather than allowing them to just sit there.
 This new guideline poses a serious issue for FBA sellers.
 The acceptance of their inventory into FBA storage is now a basis of product sourcing.
 With no way of knowing how you will sell an item, it’s a bit scary to purchase more inventory.